irvanalfaridzi/base-project-flutter/README.md

-# base_project
+# Base-Project-Flutter

-A new Flutter project.
+This app created with Flutter version 2.10.4 with case study about Find Your Dream Job App

 ## Getting Started